 Gulf Coast Health Care has an average quality rating from the Centers of Medicaid and Medicare Services (CMS) of 3.85 stars, well ahead of the national average for quality ratings, which is 3.35 stars.

-GCHC has received the 2019 NRC Health Award for cultivating an outstanding care experience!
-Additionally, several GCHC centers have been awarded Bronze and Silver Quality awards from the American Health Care Association’s (AHCA) National Quality Award program and the National Quality Approval Joint Commission Accreditation.
-Most recently, six GCHC centers have been honored by Newsweek magazine on their 2020 list of the 54 best nursing homes in Florida and three centers have been recognized by US News & World Report as high performing and for achieving excellent short-term or long-term outcomes.
+GCHC has received the 2019 NRC Health Award for cultivating an outstanding care experience.
+Additionally, several GCHC centers have been awarded Bronze and Silver Quality awards from the American Health Care Association’s (AHCA) National Quality Award program.
+Several centers have also earned the National Quality Approval Joint Commission Accreditation.
+Most recently, six GCHC centers have been honored by Newsweek magazine on their 2020 list of the 54 best nursing homes in Florida, and three centers have been recognized by US News & World Report as high performing and for achieving excellent short-term or long-term outcomes.

-Share Your Story
+Read what patients and their family members are saying about Gulf Coast Health Care.

 “My stay with you (The Rehabilitation Center of Lake City) was very heartfelt.
 All of you were so sweet, caring and helpful to me in my most difficult time of rehab.
 You made it a pleasant time for me.”